-The National Council of the Boy Scouts of America (National Council) along with 273 local councils, continued to deliver an exciting and valuable program to young people in 2016, with approximately 2,341,000 youth members and Explorers registered in individual programs.
-Approximately 919,000 registered adult leaders provide support to these youth.
-Moreover, three of the national high-adventure bases continue to set attendance records, with 56,000 Scouts and Scouters attending.
-The Summit Bechtel Family National Scout Reserve (the Summit) had approximately 11,200 attendees totaling over 41,000 camper days.
+The National Council of the Boy Scouts of America (National Council) along with 266 local councils, continued to deliver an exciting and valuable program to young people in 2017, with approximately 2,283,000 youth members and Explorers registered in individual programs.
+Approximately 889,000 registered adult leaders provide support to these youth.
+Over 52,000 Scouts and Scouters attended the national high-adventure bases.
+The Summit Bechtel Family National Scout Reserve (the Summit) had approximately 47,600 attendees totaling over 331,300 camper days.
+Included within the attendees are over 29,000 Scouts and Scouters that participated in the 2017 National Scout Jamboree hosted at the Summit.

-The following further discusses sources, uses, and stewardship of the National Council's resources during 2016.
+The following further discusses sources, uses, and stewardship of the National Council's resources during 2017.